 Candidates for all baccalaureate degrees must complete the online UMKC RooWriter Writing Assessment after they have passed Discourse 200 (or its equivalent) but before they have attained 90 credit hours.
 Incoming transfer students with more than 90 credit hours must complete the RooWriter by the end of their first semester of enrollment or within one semester after passing Discourse 200 (or its equivalent).
 Students who have not completed the RooWriter Writing Assessment within two semesters after passing Discourse 200 (or its equivalent) will be blocked from enrollment until they successfully complete the RooWriter.
 Additional information is available in the Undergraduate Academic Regulations and Information section of the catalog.

 Information on exit examinations and/or major field exams is available in the Undergraduate Academic Regulations and Information section of the catalog.

 Students graduating from this program will:

-- Be able to apply knowledge of computing and mathematics appropriate to the discipline
+- Be able to apply knowledge of discrete structures and computer organization appropriate to the discipline.

 Curriculum requirements for both of the Computer Science degrees are categorized into several areas totaling at least 120 hours of study.